 Burn Bans may be triggered by weather conditions, local jurisdictional requirements, landowner requests, or any other situation that may warrant a ban.
 Apogaea Burn Ban status is determined by the Fire Lead, and violators may have their tickets revoked.
 Ask any BAMF volunteer or Ranger, or check at Info booth to clarify current burn ban status, or email BAMF@apogaea.com.

-We are planning on operating at a Stage 1 Burn Ban.
-Please see the information below for information relating to this Stage 1 Burn Ban.
+We are planning on operating at a Stage 2 Burn Ban for the event.
+Please see the information below for information relating to this Stage 2 Burn Ban.

 What kinds of burn bans are there?

 Stage 1 – Partial Burn Ban:

 - NO – Wood or charcoal fires of any kind including burn barrels

 - NO – Fire performance tools (poi, staves, etc.) outside of 100% cleared zones thatare designated by Apogaea.